DailyAudioBibleBH/Test_DabApp/DABApp/iOS/ReadMe-Logic_Concerning_How_AVPlayer_Plays_Partially_Downloaded_Files.txt

 which is done downloading.
 If a partially downloaded file is played while the device is disconnected from the internet the partial file will play and switch to the completely downloaded file when the AVPlayer gets to the end of the partially downloaded file should that file exist.

+This is the message the user receives should they get to the end of a partially downloaded episode before the rest of the episode has been downloaded:
+"Audio Playback has stopped.",
+"If you are currently streaming this may be due to a loss of or poor internet connectivity.
+Please check your connection and try again."